- Foods That Raise Iron Levels

 Food sources of vitamin B12 include:

-- Fortified breads, pasta, rice, and cereals
+- Fortified bread, pasta, rice, and cereals

 What causes iron-deficiency anemia?

 Iron-deficiency anemia is caused by loss of iron in your body through:

 - Blood loss, which may be due to:

 - Inability to absorb iron due to an intestinal disorder or surgery that removes a part of your intestine.
 Iron absorption from food first occurs in the small intestine, which is then released into the blood.
 An intestinal disorder, such as celiac disease, hampers this process.
 Surgical removal of a part of the intestine also reduces your ability to absorb enough iron.

 - Periods of increased iron needs, such as pregnancy and lactation, may also contribute to iron deficiency.
 Without adequate iron intake, pregnant women often suffer from iron-deficiency anemia.
 Excessive bleeding after childbirth may also cause anemia.